Habit Formation: The Complete Science-Backed Guide

 Neuroplasticity and Repetition

-This means habit formation requires repetition - there's no shortcut.
+This means habit formation requires repetition.
+There is no shortcut.
 The question is how to make repetition sustainable.
+This plasticity persists throughout life, which is why building habits after 40 is far more achievable than the "set in your ways" cliche suggests.

 Habit formation isn't linear.
 Most people experience three recognizable stages: